SAP/spartacus-docs/_pages/dev/features/punchout.md

 }
 ```

-- allowedUrls: An optional array of URL strings that are permitted for the given punchout operation.
-'The value '/' represents the homepage.
-URLs are considered allowed if they are contained within current browser relative path.
+The configuration properties are described as follows:

-- allowedCxRoutes: An optional array of CX route names that are permitted.
+- `allowedUrls` is an optional array of URL strings that are permitted for the given PunchOut operation.
+The value '/' represents the home page.
+URLs are considered allowed if they are contained within the current browser relative path.
-- redirectPage: The page LaunchRoute or path to redirect to if a user tries to access a page outside the allowed list.
+- `allowedCxRoutes` is an optional array of CX route names that are permitted.

-#### Punchout Operations Enum
+- `redirectPage` is the page LaunchRoute or path to redirect to if a user tries to access a page outside the allowed list.

-The configuration uses the `PunchOutOperation` enum to specify the operation context:
+The configuration uses the `PunchOutOperation` enum to specify the operation context, as shown in the following example:

 ```ts
 export enum PunchOutOperation {